Random spanning forests and hyperbolic symmetry: Hyperbolic sigma model representation

 if $\Lambda=\{1,\dots,N\}$.
 It is well-known that while the fermionic integral is formally equivalent to a fermionic derivative, it behaves in many ways like an ordinary integral.
 The factors of $1/z$ make the hyperbolic fermionic integral invariant under a fermionic version of the Lorentz group; see \eqref{e:TH02inv-0}.

 The $\HH^{0|2}$ sigma model action is the even form $H_{\beta,h}(\V{u})$ in $\Omega^{2\Lambda}$ given by

-where $(a,b) = \sum_{i}a_{i}\cdot b_{i}$, with $a_i\cdot b_i$ interpreted as the $\HH^{0|2}$ inner product defined by~\eqref{eq:H02IP}.
+where $(a,b) \bydef \sum_{i}a_{i}\cdot b_{i}$, with $a_i\cdot b_i$ interpreted as the $\HH^{0|2}$ inner product defined by~\eqref{eq:H02IP}.
 The corresponding unnormalised expectation $[\cdot]_{\beta,h}$ and normalised expectation $\avg{\cdot}_{\beta,h}$ are defined by

-In this equation the exponential of the even form $H_{\beta,h}$ is defined by the formal power series expansion, which truncates at finite order.
-For a detailed introduction to Grassmann algebras and integration as used in this paper, see~\cite[Appendix~A]{1904.01532}.
+the latter definition holding when $[1]_{\beta,h}\neq 0$.
+In \eqref{e:h02expectation} the exponential of the even form $H_{\beta,h}$ is defined by the formal power series expansion, which truncates at finite order since $\Lambda$ is finite.
+For an introduction to Grassmann algebras and integration as used in this paper, see~\cite[Appendix~A]{1904.01532}.